Rules & Constitution

 The Treasurer of the Association shall present a Balance Sheet of the year's finances at the A.G.M.
-2 Auditors, not being Officers of the Council, elected at the previous A.G.M, shall have previously audited the Balance sheet The Financial year will be from November 1st to October 31st annually.
+An accounts examiner, not being an Officer of the Council, elected at the previous A.G.M, shall have previously examined the Balance sheet The Financial year will be from November 1st to October 31st annually.

 A Selection Committee comprising of the Council, shall nominate all players and reserves for the various representative matches.

 Only those players entered for Association Competitions and League will be eligible.

 An Annual Tour may be held.
 This will be organised by a Tour Committee, whose Officers will be elected by the Tour Members, for the next year.
 Those Officers will be confirmed in office at the A.G.M.
 The Tour will be self-financing.

 The Emergency Committee will consist 3 of the following officers:-

 The Secretary will attend all meetings of the Emergency Committee to record the minutes of the meeting and to deal with any correspondence and to advise the meeting on any questions they may have, but will have no voting rights.